BrodayWalker/perlfunc3/README.md

-perlfunc
+perlfunc3
 ========

-Python module for calling perl functions from python.
+perlfunc3 is a python module for calling perl functions from python. perlfunc3 includes minor updates from the original perlfunc module forked from boriel/perlfunc.

-Read more at:
+Read more about the original perlfunc module at: http://www.boriel.com/2007/01/21/calling-perl-from-python
-http://www.boriel.com/2007/01/21/calling-perl-from-python